talegari/aleader/README.md

 * A file is read via a file connection one line at a time.
 Hence, the whole data is **not** loaded at a time into RAM.
 * We assume that each line forms a numeric vector(array) of same length.
-* The cluster number is written a to a file as soon as a line is processed (A different process may read the file and perhaps plot it).
+* The cluster number is written to a file as soon as a line is processed (A different process may read the file and perhaps plot it).
 * Once all the lines are processed, a summary is written to the screen containing :
 	* `number_of_clusters`
 	* `centroids`